Eduardo Chillida: Major public works

 Major public works by Chillida are in Barcelona, Berlin, Paris, Frankfurt and Dallas.
 A large body of his work can be seen in San Sebastián.
 One, Haizeen orrazia (The Comb of the Wind) a collaboration with Luis Peña Ganchegui, is installed on rocks rising from the Cantabrian Sea at La Concha bay in Sebastián.
 Perhaps his best-known work in the United States is in front of the I.M.
 Pei-designed Meyerson Symphony Center in Dallas.
-The work features two pillars with branches that reach out but do not touch.
+De Musica features two pillars with branches that reach out but do not touch.
 In Washington, a Chillida sculpture is inside the World Bank headquarters.
-A sculpture by Chillida also sits outside Beverly Hills City Hall.
+In 1997, a sculpture by Chillida was also on extended loan from Tasende Gallery outside Beverly Hills City Hall, on occasion of Tasende Gallery opening their Los Angeles showroom with a solo presentation by Chillida.
 In 1986, he installed House of Goethe, a large piece that is a tribute to the German poet and dramatist, Johann Wolfgang von Goethe, in the city of Frankfurt.
 His monument Diálogo-Tolerancia (Dialogue-Tolerance) was installed in Münster in 1993 to celebrate the Peace of Westfalia.
 Chillida's sculpture Berlin (2000) for the Federal Chancellery (Berlin) is interpreted as a symbol of German reunification: two crossing hands create a common – in a sense spiritual – place.